Recall Studio

-This guide illustrates how you can configure algorithms using the Dashboard Controls feature.
+This guide illustrates how to configure algorithms using the Recall Studio.

 💡Prerequisites